 And as I mentioned above— even 30 seconds work wonders.
 And there is a reason.
 Instead of allowing my thoughts to wander, I consciously slow them down.
 I rest and relax and ground myself.
 And if I do it for 30 seconds every few minutes — you do the maths.
 I feel calm and focused because I do not allow my thoughts to run around like squirrels collecting nuts before the winter frost.

 I can compare my drawings to my toddler’s drawings.
 I am not joking.
 My husband cannot tell who’s done some painting — my 18 months old or me.
 Ouch.
 So you get the idea.

 But I love it.
 I love picking up pencils or even crayons and moving them, so they leave a bright and colourful trail behind them.
 I love holding the paintbrush in between my fingers.
 Its slender body promises fun, joy and mystery.
 One stroke of my brush has the power to create an entire universe, albeit a slightly childish one.
-A single touch of a brush turns a pristine white paper into a colourful rainbow.
+A single touch turns a pristine white paper into a colourful rainbow.
 It transports me to a world where anything is possible, if only in my head, if only for a few minutes.

 I use the brightest and lightest colours that I can find.
 Quite often it’s my child’s hand paint colours — they are pretty vivid.
 I splash a few drops on paper.
 I pretend it’s a flower.
 I splash another bulb and wish it into a river.

 At the end of the session, I feel like I’ve travelled the world.
 The lockdown does not allow us to go very far.
 But with the help of your imagination and whatever self-expression method your soul chooses, you can go anywhere you want.

 Poems.
 We forget and underestimate their power.
 And we undervalue the exuberant joy they bring.

 When was the last time you read a poem?
 How about reading one out loud?